American Indian Songs

 Watch: Elvis Black Star (fast & slow versions): https://www.youtube.com/watch?v=EWmHxQzIiO4

 Every man has a black star / A black star over his shoulder

 And when a man sees his black star / He knows his time, his time has come

 Black star don’t shine on me, black star / Black star keep behind me, black star

 There’s a lot of livin’ I gotta do…

 Here is the title soundtrack song from the EP Elvis by Request: Flaming Star and 3 Other Great Songs…

 Watch – Flaming Star: https://www.youtube.com/watch?v=6vSkt4x_3Uk

-‘Bang Bang (My Baby Shot Me Down)’ is a song about a couple of kids playing the game Cowboys & Indians.
-They grow up to become lovers.
-Not much changes in their relationship.
+‘Bang Bang (My Baby Shot Me Down)’’ is a very distressing song.
+It’s amazing that some very sad pop tunes become big hits – although the sad tone of this one should relay the awful story.
+It’s about a couple of kids playing the game Cowboys & Indians who grow up and remain lovers.
+Sadly the guy commits suicide by shooting himself..
 It was written by Sonny Bono and sung by Cher in 1966 on her solo album The Sonny Side of Cher.
-This was her first million-selling single as a solo artist.
-The song was on the soundtrack to their failed film, Chastity.
+It was her first million-selling single as a solo artist.
+The song was on the soundtrack for their failed film, Chastity.
 Cher did a rock re-make of this song for her Cher album (1987) featuring backing vocals by Jon Bon Jovi.

 Nancy Sinatra does a gorgeous moody, twangy cover version of this.